jezrael88/iengtests/content/scholarship/Full Scholarship Programme.md

 One of our course representatives will get in touch with you to arrange for a phone call.

 If you have any questions regarding your applications, please contact our Enrolment Centre at [enrolment@iengtests.com](mailto:enrolment@iengtests.com)

+### P.S.
+Our course book is not included on this programme.

+Our course book is a complete preparation for the IELTS or OET Test.
+It is the most comprehensive material to date that provides a thorough guide perfect for students who are in Intermediate and Advanced levels.
+It is designed for students aiming for Band 7 (Grade B) and above, it combines thorough language development with systematic test preparation and practice.
+Its units cover a wide range of motivating topics and give a sense of progress.
+This also includes:

+* Methods Lessons
+* Sample Essays
+* Speaking Samples
+* Grammar Hint Lessons

+You may purchase it at Php 1,000 ($20).

 ### About the Director